susiexyf/FrankensteinsHeart/README.md

 # Emoji-Sentiment Novel Transformer
-I converted Mary Shelley's Franksenstein to a heart emoji based novel.
+I converted Mary Shelley's Frankenstein to a heart emoji-based novel.
+The text is sourced from Project Guttenberg.

+Final word count 88761, according to https://wordcounter.net/

 ## Emoji Mapping